santyraghavan/santyraghavan.github.io/README.md

 I began my career in India spent time in New Zealand, Australia, San Francisco and now Dallas, Texas.

-I am an interested in Software Architecture, programming, hacking hardware/electronics and hacking espresso machines.
+I am an interested in software architecture, programming and hacking - hardware, electronics and espresso machines.
 I am an avid HAM Radio operator(KF5KGI).
-I build and hack computer hardware, linux and audio gear.

 I am a minimalist and spend quite a lot of energy balancing simplicity and functionality.